 3 Hardware - Part Electrical Installation

 ☠️ Attention these steps can cause serious harm to you or others if done wrong.

 There is a maximum current you can use on your outlets at home.
-E.g. your fuse box restricts the power of an outlet to 16 Amps.
-Remember the part with the smallest amount of possible current will be restricting the circuit.
+E.g., your fuse box restricts the power of an outlet to 16 Amps.
+Remember the part with the smallest amount of possible current will be limiting the circuit.
 Never ever exceed this current, it may start a fire!
-This can be anything down the line from the fuse, the wires to the Grassberry High, the power input, the relay etc.
+This can be anything down the line from the fuse, the wires to the Grassberry High, the power input, the relay, etc.

 Wire diameters and current: